- What is your Title IV School Code?

-The needs analysis makes an adjustment to your income called the “income protection allowance” based on your family size and the number attending college.
+The needs analysis makes an adjustment to your income called the “income protection allowance” based on your family size and the number attending university.
 The larger your family, the higher the income protection allowance will be.
 It protects a portion of your income for the living expenses of your family.

 This would be a good time to schedule an appointment to speak with a representative from Student Administrative Services, so we can ensure you have considered local scholarships and that you have accurate figures for your estimated costs.
 We’ll also discuss other options such as the Federal PLUS Loan, the alternative loans and the TMS payment plan.

 Typically we know about academic scholarships before we package need-based aid.
-We adjust scholarship amounts as we get new ACT and/or SAT scores, when transcripts come in with recalculated grade point averages or when we receive final grades from previous college work.
+We adjust scholarship amounts as we get new ACT and/or SAT scores, when transcripts come in with recalculated grade point averages or when we receive final grades from previous university work.
 Some scholarships are awarded after the need-based process.
 These increases in scholarship amounts can result in a reduction in need-based funding.

 We need to take a look at your need-based financial aid package to see if any adjustments are necessary.
 Changes to the self-help aid, such as student loans or work study, are made before we adjust any grant or scholarship funding.